LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 #### Incoming message alerts

 You can now see the number of incoming conversations in the navigation bar.
-A notification will appear on the Connections icon indicating the number of conversations with incoming messages, and an orange dot will appear on the conversation in the list that has a new incoming message.
+A notification will appear on the Agent Workspace icon indicating the number of conversations with incoming messages, and an orange dot will appear on the conversation in the list that has a new incoming message.

 ![alt text](img/New Agent work space GIF1.gif){:class="newagent"}